KatlehoJordan/tutorials/vim.md

-`:help vimrc-intro` - get help creating your own vimrc profile `:help user-manual` - opens the Vim user manual, which is extensive A book dedicated to vim - http://iccf-holland.org/click5.html For remapping the keyboard in Windows 10, use Sharpkeys although you will still need to map the jk/kj to escape in the VS Code settings since the escape key haas different behavior in VS code by default - https://github.com/randyrants/sharpkeys/releases
+`:help vimrc-intro` - get help creating your own vimrc profile `:help user-manual` - opens the Vim user manual, which is extensive A book dedicated to vim - http://iccf-holland.org/click5.html For remapping the keyboard in Windows 10, use Sharpkeys although, if you use the Vim emulator (and not neovim and the neovim extension), you will still need to map the jk/kj to escape in the VS Code settings since the escape key has different behavior in VS code by default - https://github.com/randyrants/sharpkeys/releases
 For remapping the keyboard in Mac, this site is suggested - https://pqrs.org/osx/karabiner/seil.html.en It is recommended to modify the key repeat rate.
 In Windows, search "keyboard" and modify the 'repeat delay' and 'repeat rate'.
 In OSx, Vim cheatsheet - http://www.viemu.com/a_vi_vim_graphical_cheat_sheet_tutorial.html